Accessibility Book a Demo

 Article

-31 practical ways to improve quality of hire in 2021
+31 practical ways to improve quality of hire

-Tags: Analytics and Reporting
+Tags: Analytics and Reporting, Candidate Experience, Recruitment Process

 Improving quality of hire means taking ownership over recruitment’s impact and proving strategic value to the business.
+Let’s talk about 31 practical ways to do that.

-Define what ‘quality’ looks like
+Define ‘quality’

 1. Decide what you’ll measure

 You can’t manage what you don’t measure.
-Decide what metrics you’ll use to assess quality of hire, so you can track progress.
-Usually a combination of employee retention, employee engagement and performance ratings, LinkedIn say.
+Decide what metrics you’ll use to measure quality of hire, so you can understand how you’re doing and track progress.

 2. Reverse-engineer from your best employees